 - The United States-Mexico-Canada Agreement (USMCA) facilitates trade among these countries through tariff reductions and elimination of a number of duties and quotas.
 You can view the full text of the USUMA agreement.
-The USMCA was signed on November 30, 2018 and is pending ratification.
+The USMCA was signed on November 30, 2018 and entered into force on July 1, 2020.
 This agreement was created to replace the North American Free Trade Agreement (NAFTA), which was established in 1994.

 - The Association of Southeast Asian Nations (ASEAN), shown in Figure 1, provides for the free exchange of trade, service, labor, and capital across ten independent member nations to provide a balance of power to China and Japan.